-In a new study at the University of Michigan, researchers have discovered that people enjoy replaying favorite song hundreds of times even after the novelty and surprise are gone.
+In a new study at the University of Michigan, researchers have discovered that people enjoy replaying favorite songs hundreds of times even after the novelty and surprise are gone.

 The availability of digital music through streaming services and YouTube makes it simpler than ever for people to listen to almost any song anytime.

-During the study 204 participants gone through an online questionnaire in fall 2013 about their experience listening to their favorite song, including how it made them feel and the frequency with which they played the song.
+During the study, 204 participants went through an online questionnaire in the fall of 2013 about their experience listening to their favorite song, including how it made them feel and the frequency with which they played the song.

-Although people’s favorites songs fell into 10 genre categories, they were mainly pop/rock songs.
+Although people’s favorite songs fell into 10 genre categories, they were mainly pop/rock songs.

 Conrad, who directs the Michigan Program in Survey Methodology at the Institute for Social Research, said, “Clearly, these listeners were very engaged with these songs.”